HDMRlvuAndyO545a-zlp/About/README.md

 ## Family
 My family is average.
 A mom and dad pair, and three children.
 The order is my brother, me, and then my sister with said sister being the youngest.
 Mom works at a nail salon and, last I checked, dad works as a welder.
 We don't have the most comfortable lifestyle, but we're living so it's fine.

-Currently me and my sister are in high school, meanwhile my brother is having a few difficulties.
+Currently me and my sister are in high school, meanwhile my brother is having a few difficulties moving out due to various circumstances.
+Not the perfect family but it's still nice to have them.

 ## Skills
-- Basic HTML knowledge
+- Basic HTML knowledge, can make simple websites
 - A bit of JavaScript
 - Some lab experience